Lincoln Boyhood National Memorial

 Living Historical Farm

-The Living Historical Farm is a re-created and working pioneer homestead with a cabin, outbuildings, split rail fences, animals, gardens, and field crops.
-Rangers in period clothing perform a variety of activities typical to those of the 1820s.
+The Living Historical Farm is a re-created and working pioneer homestead.
+Visitors will explore a cabin, outbuildings, and split rail fences.
+Furthermore, animals, gardens, and field crops entertain guests of all ages.
+In addition, rangers in period clothing perform a variety of activities typical to those of the 1820s.

 Write a review